Funny: The Nostalgia Critic 2008 Episodes

 BEHOLD MY ACCESSORIES!
 THEY ARE ALL SOLD SEPARATELY!

-- "....Also, the Fuck Ball and Sindel's Wonder Woman twirl complete with theme song and his confusion of the Sub-Zero brothers.
+- "....Also, the Fuck Ball and Sindel's Wonder Woman twirl, complete with the theme song and his confusion of the Sub-Zero brothers.
 Don't forget the fight between Sonya (not Sonya) and Mileena (aka "You Wish.")

 - Pull the string!
 Pull the string!